nilbersilva/JsonStreamer/README.md

 - String
 - Decimal

-Examples on the JsonStreamerTests Project
+Example using the class can be seen on the **JsonStreamerTests** Project - Method Test_DataSetStream_DataSetJsonStreamDeserializer / Test_DataSetStream_DeserializeDataSetJson